alexnovis1/ColumbiaFintechWK2/README.md

 from qualifier.utilis.fileio import load_cvs, save_cvs
 ```

-Following importing the input/output (load and save) .cvs files, the `app.py` script imports the filter functions: max loan size, credit score, debt to income, and loan to value.
+Following, the `app.py` script imports the filter functions: max loan size, credit score, debt to income, and loan to value.
 These functions are in their own modular style scripts under qualifier and then filter branches, respectively.
-More detail on these scripts can be found below under te Usage section in the qualifier folder.

-> Side Note: All the filter scripts, that is, `filter_max_loan_size`, `filter_credit_score`, `filter_debt_to_income`, `ilter_loan_to_value` can be found in the `qualifier` -> `filters` folder.

 ```python
 from qualifier.filters.max_loan_size import filter_max_loan_size